CodeWithSally/CodeWithSally-Apex-English/Conferences/DF2026/Think Beyond the Code: From Developer to Architect /README.md

 ---

 <p align="center">
-  <em>Stop asking "can I build it?" — start asking "should we — and will it hold?"</em>
+  <em>Stop asking "can we build it?" — start asking "should we — and will it hold?"</em>
 </p>

 <p align="center">